repconn/iac-starter-kit/README.md

 ## Features

+* Use with any part of infrastructure
+* Cover all the services or only the one
 * Easiest way to start your IaC project from scratch
 * Create a new AWS or GCP account from template
 * Minimum requirements - you only need docker installed on your machine